 Artisanship is my calling.
-My bows has received five gold medals and four certificates of merit from The Violin Society of America from 2004 through 2008.
-In 2008 I was awarded the prestigious honor of Hors Concours by the VSA.
-In 2016 I was asked to judge in two international bow making competitions, The Violin Society of America and Darling Publications first international competition.
+My bows have received five Gold Medals and four Certificates of Merit from The Violin Society of America from 2004 through 2008.
+In 2008, I was awarded the prestigious honor of Hors Concours by the VSA.
+In 2016, I was asked to judge in two international bow making competitions: The Violin Society of America and Darling Publications' First International Competition.

-Prior to bow making I had served an apprenticeship in the sculptural and two-dimensional art of the first peoples of the northwest coast of North America.
-The study of northwest coast native artwork and design has given me a strong foundation in tool skills and developed my eye for a beautiful line.
+Prior to bow making, I served an apprenticeship in the sculptural and two-dimensional art of the first peoples of the northwest coast of North America.
+The study of northwest coast native artwork and design gave me a strong foundation in tool skills and developed my eye for a beautiful line.

-In 2001 I began an apprenticeship with Charles Espey.
-This training provided a strong foundation in the French method of bow making, as well as the history and style of French bows.
-Training with Mr. Espey was both rigorous and rewarding.
-I am very grateful to him for his generous and committed instruction.
-Subsequent to completing an apprenticeship of one and a half years I established my own bow shop in Port Townsend, Washington.
+In 2001, I began an apprenticeship with Charles Espey.
+This training provided a strong foundation in both the French method of bow making, and the history and style of French bows.
+Training with Mr. Espey was both rigorous and rewarding, and I am very grateful to him for his generous and committed instruction.
+Subsequent to completing my eighteen month apprenticeship, I established my own bow shop in Port Townsend, Washington.